 Unfortunately, in an ugly 2021 season, we had to bump Death Valley down, Once this program gets back on track, we might see this beauty move into the top-10 best college football stadiums.
 For now, it’s just behind some other historic venues.

-11. Bryant-Denny Stadium, Alabama Crimson Tide (12)
+9. Bryant-Denny Stadium, Alabama Crimson Tide

 No one has a more successful program than the Alabama Crimson Tide since Nick Saban took over in Tuscaloosa, and Bryant-Denny Stadium has proven to be as difficult a place for opponents to win as any in the country as a result.
 Named in part for the legendary coach Paul “Bear” Bryant, the Tide have expanded capacity into six figures, and is going to remain a fixture as one of the nation’s premier venues.

-10. Darrell K Royal Texas Memorial Stadium, Texas Longhorns
+8. Darrell K Royal Texas Memorial Stadium, Texas Longhorns

 Austin is an especially colloquial capital city of Texas, but the cliche that everything is bigger in the Lone Star State applies to the Longhorns’ football home of Darrell K Royal Texas Memorial Stadium.
 Seating just over 100,000, this setting makes for plenty of excitement and a goosebumps-inducing way to watch some of the best theatre Big 12 football has to offer.
-It’s just a shame the Longhorns are a perennial disappointment.
-Good luck in the SEC, we’ll see if Quinn Ewers can provide more energy to the crown at Texas Memorial Stadium.

 7. Autzen Stadium, Oregon Ducks

 The Oregon Ducks and their rabid fans have made Autzen Stadium in Eugene, Oregon, one of college football’s primary attractions.
 Thanks to an ingenious lowered seating design, opponents have to deal with Oregon’s enthusiastic crowds in a far more intimate and up-close way than almost any other place in the country.
-That also makes for piercingly loud distractions, which gives the Ducks a massive home-field advantage with one of the best college football stadiums in 2022.
+That also makes for piercingly loud distractions, which gives the Ducks a massive home-field advantage with one of the best college football stadiums.

-5. Ben Hill Griffin Stadium, Florida Gators
+6. Ben Hill Griffin Stadium, Florida Gators

 “The Swamp” as it’s affectionately called is not a place any team wants to travel to, because the Florida Gators are tough to beat in Gainesville.
 Florida has always had a stellar program, but newly minted Jacksonville Jaguars Urban Meyer and Tim Tebow really helped lift the Gators to another level when they were there.
 Dan Mullen is now overseeing an exciting new era of Florida football.

-4. Tiger Stadium, LSU Tigers (3)
+4. Tiger Stadium, LSU Tigers

 Tiger Stadium in Baton Rouge is always going to be a brutal road trip for anyone in the SEC — and especially an out-of-conference opponent who isn’t ready for that type of intensity.
 It slips a bit down our list of best college football stadiums because the program needs to prove itself once again under Brian Kelly.
 When Alabama comes to town, though, there’s no doubt this is one of the best stadiums in college football.

-3. Michigan Stadium, Michigan Wolverines
+3. Michigan Stadium, Michigan Wolverines – Biggest college football stadium